obrunet/Spark_Computation_of_Connected_Component_in_Graphs/README.md

 ![image info](./img/rdd_df.png)

-They are considered "resilient" because the whole lineage of data transformation can be rebuild from the DAG if we loose an executor for instance.
+They are considered "resilient" because the whole lineage of data transformations can be rebuild from the DAG if we loose an executor for instance.

 ## Explanation of each steps
-The mapper & reducer jobs illustrated in the picture above correspond to the first iteration of the following graph :
+The mapper & reducer jobs illustrated in the picture seen [previously (see "Differents steps - counting new pairs")]() correspond to the first iteration of the following graph :

 ![image info](./img/image à faire.png) todo !!!!!!!!

 For the sake of clarity, we are going to replace the edges A by 1, B by 2 and so on...
 And for each steps, let's see both the RDD and DataFrame outputs

-designed algorithms plus related global comments/description 4 points; comments to main fragments of code 4 points

 # Scalability Analysis